Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/Microsoft.Identity.Web.Future/README.md

 }
 ```

-This method enables your web API to be protected using the Microsoft Identity platform (formerly Azure AD v2.0).
+This method enables your web API to be protected using the Microsoft Identity platform (formerly Microsoft Entra ID v2.0).
 It takes care of validating the token in all scenarios (single tenant application, multi tenant applications), in Azure public cloud as well as national clouds.

 See also: